Battle of Bint Jbeil: Operation Webs of Steel 2 (23–29 July)

-The Golani brigade commander Col. Tamir Yedai did not leave Israeli territory but remote-controlled the battle from kibbutz Malkia, the civilian settlement where the Golani brigade had established its wartime command post.
-Because of topographical reasons he frequently lost contact with his men in Lebanon.
+The Golani Brigade's commander, Col. Tamir Yedai, did not leave Israeli territory but remote-controlled the battle from kibbutz Malkia, the civilian settlement where the Golani Brigade had established its wartime command post.
+Because of topographical reasons, he frequently lost contact with his men in Lebanon.
 Battalion commander Lt.-Col. Yaniv Asor commanded the first company of the 51st battalion, while his deputy, Maj.
 Roi Klein, commanded the third company.
 Both companies consisted of approximately 100 soldiers.

 The third company walked into a well-prepared ambush in the outskirts of Aynata, the town immediately to the east of Bint Jbeil.
 Lebanese accounts refer to this battle as "the battle of Aynata" as the Israeli forces had not yet entered Bint Jbeil proper.
 The olive grove in southern Aynata where the clash occurred was later renamed "Liberation square" (مربع التحرير).
 The southern section of Aynata was defended by two squads [majmu’a].
-A Hezbollah squad would normally include 7 – 10 soldiers.
+A Hezbollah squad would normally include 7-10 fighters.

-Platoon commander Merchavia and two of his men were killed immediately as they entered the olive grove surrounded by high wall.
+IDF platoon commander Merchavia and two of his men were killed immediately as they entered the olive grove surrounded by high wall.
 One Hezbollah unit attacked the Israeli force in the grove while a second unit fired at the reinforcements from positions in the upper stories of buildings with small arms and anti-tank rockets.
 Most of the soldiers from the platoon that entered the olive grove were eventually killed or wounded.

 The battalion's deputy commander, Major Roi Klein was seriously wounded when he reportedly covered a hand grenade with his body to save his troops.
 The only soldier who witnessed the episode, Sgt.
 Shimon Adega, was killed shortly afterward.
 Klein was later killed by a second grenade.
 Then the company commander was injured and his deputy was killed.
 Lt.
 Itamar Katz, who did not know the names of his men, took over command.
 25 immobile wounded lay in the orchard screaming for help.
 The men were defended for several hours almost single-handed by a lone fighter, Shiran Amsilli.
 The 51st battalion seemed to be on the verge of breaking.